 In the first quarter of implementation, NCPD provided a primary point of contact for this recommendation.
 In the second quarter, NCPD noted that meetings were currently being scheduled for this recommendation.
-NCPD provided information on a town hall meeting held on March 18,

-2022, in coordination with various community-based organizations.
+NCPD provided information on a town hall meeting held on March 18, 2022, in coordination with various community-based organizations.
 Additionally, NCPD allowed the Community and Police Committee to comment and provide suggestions on various recommendations.
 Specifically, the Committee had recommendations and solutions for recommendation 19.3 that the NCPD should consider.
 It is important that NCPD works through the Committee's suggestions and keeps the larger community aware of their progress.
 Additionally, NCPD should continue to schedule and conduct future meetings with the Committee to allow them to comment on their progress towards implementation.
-Lastly, we would like to review the agendas and minutes from District Advisory meetings to ensure that the meeting structure allows community members to voice concerns, ask questions, and dialogue with the department.

 NCPD has submitted partial evidence of implementation for recommendation 19.3.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.